 Here you will find detailed information about our courses and training.

 Our training rooms are located at 16 McBride Street, south Dunedin or the Otago University Student’s Association (OUSA).
 Please check your booking confirmation email to check which location you are booked for.
 Free parking is available behind the building or the side streets and around the University.

-On the successful completion of your course, you will be issued with a Workplace First Aid Training certificate.
-The certificate will be posted to you after the course.
+On the successful completion of your course, you will be emailed a Workplace First Aid Training pdf certificate.

 Physical contact and disabilities

 Most course content is practical and involves some group participation.
 Practice during the class involves touching and being touched.
 You will be required to demonstrate to your instructor that you are physically able to perform first aid tasks.
 If you are unable to perform first aid and/or cardiopulmonary resuscitation (CPR) for the instructor to assess competency, then you may not meet the course requirements.
 If you have any disabilities or an illness that could affect your performance during the course, please contact Workplace First Aid Training’s Managing Director Phil Hudson for advice before the course commencement date.

 If you are already hooked on to NZQA, please bring your Record of Learning (ROL) number with you.
 Workplace First Aid Training will register your unit standards with NZQA.
 If you are not already hooked on to NZQA and want to have the unit standards registered, please see your instructor.